About Timing Questions

 Using Blocks as Page Breaks

-- Inside the same block, click Create New Question to add the question(s) you are interested in timing.
+- Inside the same block, click Add new question to add the question(s) you are interested in timing.
 Make sure that you only add questions you are interested in timing in this block.

 Using Manual Page Breaks